lilyhe123/WLSOnDocker/test.md

 =========================================
 This sample extends the Oracle WebLogic developer install image by creating a sample WLS 12.2.1.3 domain and cluster to run in Kubernetes.
 The WebLogic domain consists of an Admininstrator Server and several Managed Servers running in a WebLogic cluster.
 All WebLogic servers share the same domain home which has been mapped to an external volume.

 This sample offers you an option by which you can choose to create a WebLogic domain with no leasing or to create a WebLogic domain with database leasing.
-If you want to try service migration based with this domain, you need to choose later.
+If you want to try service migration with this domain, you need to choose the later.

 ## Prer-steps Before Run
 1. You need to have a Kubernetes cluster up and running with kubectl installed.